pterodactyl/documentation/wings/1.0/migrating.md

 apt -y remove nodejs # or: yum remove nodejs
 ```

-## Remove Standalone SFTP
+### Remove Standalone SFTP
-If you've used the [standalone SFTP server](/daemon/0.6/standalone_sftp.html) with the old daemon, we need to remove it as well, as it's no longer needed.
+If you've used the [standalone SFTP server](/daemon/0.6/standalone_sftp.html) with the old daemon, we need to remove it's systemd service as well, as it's no longer needed.
 You can do so using the following commands.

 ```bash